 Record keeping and reporting

-You must keep a copy of all records in line with normal self-employment record keeping requirements, including:
+You must keep a copy of all records in line with normal self-employment record keeping requirements, including the:

-You should also keep any evidence that your business has been adversely affected by coronavirus such as:
+You should also keep any evidence that your business has been adversely affected by coronavirus at the time you made your claim, such as:

 - business accounts showing a reduction in turnover